Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 • Emerging

-Converging preclinical studies and Phase 2 clinical trials explore trehalose's potential to support cellular recycling.
-This mechanism acts through a pathway independent of caloric restriction.
+The cell's internal recycling, an active avenue: converging preclinical studies and Phase 2 clinical trials explore trehalose's potential to support it, through a pathway independent of caloric restriction.

 • Emerging

-Preclinical data published in Science Signaling show that trehalose modulates intracellular glucose transport in the liver.
-This action contributes to hepatic lipid metabolism.
+An effect measured in the liver: preclinical data published in Science Signaling show that trehalose modulates glucose transport inside liver cells.
+This action contributes to lipid metabolism in the liver.

 Dosage & Forms